Feyenoord: Ronald Koeman era: revival with youth players

-At the beginning of the 2011–12 season, Feyenoord lost valuable players Leroy Fer, Georginio Wijnaldum and André Bahia to Twente, PSV and Samsunspor respectively.
-In return, the club restocked with players such as Jordy Clasie, Miquel Nelom, Guyon Fernandez and Kaj Ramsteijn, who came mostly from their own youth academy.
-Two other players were loaned, John Guidetti from Manchester City and Otman Bakkal from PSV.
-Feyenoord started the season well and played the first match of the Eredivisie against the other Rotterdam club in the league, Excelsior.
-Feyenoord ended the season by placing second in the Eredivisie, resulting in the third qualifying round for Champions League football.
+At the beginning of the 2011–12 season, Feyenoord lost valuable players such as Leroy Fer, Georginio Wijnaldum and André Bahia.
+In order to offset the departures, the club signed younger players like Jordy Clasie, Miquel Nelom, Guyon Fernandez and Kaj Ramsteijn.
+Two other players were brought on loan, John Guidetti from Manchester City and Otman Bakkal from PSV.
+Feyenoord started the season well and played the first match of the Eredivisie against fellow Rotterdam side Excelsior.
+Feyenoord ended the season by finishing second in the Eredivisie, thereby qualifying for the UCL third qualifying round.

 On 16 December 2011, it was revealed that Feyenoord had been placed in the more favorable second category (Categorie 2), meaning Feyenoord were no longer in debt, according to the KNVB.
 They achieved the reclassification following the transfer of several significant players and a large capital injection made by the organisation VVF (Friends of Feyenoord, Vrienden Van Feyenoord).
 However, to remain in the second category, Feyenoord needed to obtain the same number of points earned, rounding up to at least 65 points.
 On 13 April 2012, Feyenoord was officially out of what has been described as the "financial dangerzone" and was officially placed in the second category.
 According to club chairman Eric Gudde, the placing in the more favourable category came earlier than anticipated; he also congratulated the fans and promised to maintain the same policy until Feyenoord was completely healthy again, saying the club will never fall back into the first category.

 Despite no longer having to request permission from the KNVB to invest in new players, Feyenoord kept continuing the policy for the 2012–13 season, only contracting players who were either out of contract or available for a low transfer fee.
 John Goossens, Ruud Vormer and Daryl Janmaat were out of contract and signed a deal with Feyenoord over their respective prior clubs.
 Mitchell te Vrede played for the affiliated football club Excelsior, as well as for the highest-ranked academy team Jong Feyenoord/Excelsior and was promoted to the main senior team.
 Harmeet Singh and Lex Immers were the only two players whom Feyenoord paid a transfer fee for.
 Singh, a Norwegian midfielder and one of two non-Eredivisie players joining Feyenoord, was purchased from Vålerenga, while Immers joined from ADO Den Haag.
 The other non-Eredivisie player joining Feyenoord was Omar Elabdellaoui, who was brought in on loan from Manchester City.